 - 3.3.1.
-You must not recruit any Worker to fill an employment position unless You have first advertised that particular employment position in Australia in accordance with the requirements of this section and have demonstrated to Us that You cannot fill that position with a local worker. - 3.3.2.
-You must: - (a) place each advertisement for an employment position in accordance with the requirements set out below under section 3.3.6. - (b) consider all the applicants who apply for the advertised position and offer employment to local workers who are suitable for that position, and - (c) provide evidence and outcomes of the Labour Market Testing process when submitting a Recruitment Application to Us. - 3.3.3.
-We note Your obligation under clause 24.1 of the Deed to ensure that all information provided to Us is true, accurate, and complete at the time of its provision. - 3.3.4.
-You may submit Labour Market Testing conducted in accordance with this section 3.3 with any relevant Recruitment Application(s) for up to 12 months after the relevant advertisement close date. - 3.3.5.
-You must not employ more Workers than the number of vacancies advertised less any filled vacancies as a result of the relevant Labour Market Testing.
+You must not recruit any Worker to fill an employment position unless You have first advertised that particular employment position in Australia in accordance with the requirements of this section and have demonstrated to Us that You cannot fill that position with a local worker as set out in section 3.1.1 (b). - 3.3.2.
+You must: - (a) place each advertisement for an employment position in accordance with the requirements set out below under section 3.3.6 - (b) consider all the applicants who apply for the advertised position and offer employment to local workers who are suitable for that position and - (c) provide evidence and outcomes of the Labour Market Testing process when submitting a Recruitment Application to Us. - 3.3.3.
+We note Your obligation under clause 24.1 of the Deed to ensure that all information provided to Us is true, accurate, and complete at the time of its provision.